The Benefits of Music Education

 3. Students don’t communicate with home enough to pass things on and so we need to be more direct with parents.

 So lets look at some of the benefits that we can then give to our parents.
-These benefits can easily be added to and adapted for your own situation, stuck on headed paper and handed out at your next parents evening or event.
-We need to show parents the value in a good music education – WE NEED TO DO THAT – we can’t leave it to chance.
+These benefits can easily be added to and adapted for your own situation.
+Stick them on headed paper and hand out at parents evening.
+We need to show parents the value in a good music education, we can’t leave it to chance.
 The idea of this blog is to give some ideas that you can then use and adapt.

 - You will have the joy of seeing your son/daughter perform in a concert.
 This is something you can attend as a family and it is wonderful to watch them enjoying music making in a live setting

-- Music education is good for the brain as it works both sides of our brain – keep it simple and focus on the fact that clearly learning an instrument is good for the brain.
+- Music education is good for the brain.
+Keep it simple and focus on the fact that clearly learning an instrument is good for the brain.

 - When students join a school choir or orchestra they will instantly be working with students from across the school.
 Bringing together different years groups is great and it can help them to settle in to a new school.
 It isn’t just about them getting to a really high standard, particularly if they start playing in year 9.
 But it’s more about them being part of something.

 - Learning an instrument installs the discipline of practice.
-Of course you have to help them with this and encourage them, but once they see older or more advanced students playing, they will want to practise in order to improve.
+Of course you have to help them with this and encourage them, but once they see older or more advanced students playing, they will want to improve.

 - Music education is all about creativity and students learn how to come up with ideas and be innovative.
 This is something that they will undoubtedly use in the real world work environment.